The role of magnetic boundaries in kinematic and self-consistent magnetohydrodynamic simulations of precession-driven dynamo action in a closed cylinder: Kinematic growth rates and critical magnetic Reynolds number

-Nevertheless, the highly efficient branch can be achieved again by assuming a more realistic configuration, where the container wall is emulated by a thin co-rotating layer with $d_1=0.05$, while the {\it{laboratory}} is modeled by a thick outer layer with $d_2=0.25$ large diffusivity $\eta_{\rm{e}}=8$ (actually, this should be an insulator in order to emulate air).
-In this case, we obtain an oscillating solution that occupies the entire cylinder volume and has a similar structure as in the case of the thin layer or pseudo-vacuum boundary conditions without an outer layer (see Figures~\ref{fig::ener_vs_tim_two_layers} and \ref{fig::structure_thinlayer_with_outer_region}).
-However, the critical magnetic Reynolds number of ${\rm{Rm}}^{\rm{crit}} \approx 1350$ is then about two and a half times as large as in these cases.
+The high-efficient branch can also be achieved by assuming a configuration, where the container wall is emulated by a thin co-rotating layer with $d_1=0.05$, while the exterior domain is modeled by a thick resting outer layer with $d_2=0.25$.
+Here both additional layers have the same diffusivity, i.e. $\eta_{\rm{w}}=\eta_{\rm{o}}=8$ (actually, since the thick outer layer emulates the exterior this should be an insulator with $\eta_{\rm{o}}\rightarrow \infty$).
+In this case, we again obtain an oscillating solution that occupies the entire cylinder volume (see Figure~\ref{fig::ener_vs_time_thicklayer2}) and has a similar structure as in the case of the thin layer or pseudo-vacuum boundary conditions without an outer layer shown in Figures~\ref{fig::ener_nolayer} and \ref{fig::growthrates}.
+However, the critical magnetic Reynolds number of ${\rm{Rm}}^{\rm{crit}} \approx 1350$ is now about two and a half times as large as in the previous cases and the amplitude of the oscillating part remains rather small.

-Thus we see from the kinematic linear models that there are two different branches of dynamo solutions, the realization of which depends on the configuration of the outer boundary regions, i.e. essentially on the boundary conditions.
-We have not investigated here at which exact parameters the transition from one branch to the other takes place, since the experimental realization must in any case start from a basically infinitely large outer volume of an insulator, namely the air in the laboratory.
-Interestingly, the resulting critical magnetic Reynolds number of ${\rm{Rm}}^{\rm{crit}}\approx 1350$ is very close to the value derived by \citet{goepfert2016} for the precession dynamo with the help of simulations in a cube.

-In the following, we now want to solve the induction equation coupled to the Navier-Stokes equation with a comparable setup in a self-consistent MHD model, so that the time evolution of magnetic field and velocity field is solved simultaneously, including the feedback via the Lorentz force.